Strong Gravitational Lensing by Compact Object without Cauchy Horizons in Effective Quantum Gravity: Introduction

-To this end, it should be noted that it is the presence of photon sphere that mostly governs the strong lensing characteristics, shadows etc. of compact objects, not the event horizon.
+However, it should be noted that it is the presence of photon sphere that usually governs the strong lensing characteristics of compact objects.
 A photon sphere (in spherically symmetric solutions) consists of unstable light rings such that a small perturbation can cause them to either get trapped inside the spherical surface without ever coming out of it, or to move towards asymptotic infinity.
-It was first formulated by Bozza in Ref. (\cite{Bozza02}) and later refined by Tsukamoto in Ref. (\cite{Tsu17}) that the deflection angle of light diverges logarithmically in the vicinity of a photon sphere, and analytic expressions of bending angle parameters were derived.
-Nevertheless, the presence of photon sphere is not limited to black holes only.
+It was first formulated by Bozza in Ref. \cite{Bozza02} and later refined by Tsukamoto in Ref. \cite{Tsu17} that the deflection angle of light diverges logarithmically in the vicinity of a photon sphere, and corresponding analytic expressions of bending angle parameters were derived.
+The presence of such photon spheres is not limited to black holes only.
 Horizonless compact objects too can posses photon spheres.
 As a result, they may exhibit identical strong lensing features as that by black holes, making them behave like black hole mimickers.
-Therefore, horizonless compact objects have also attracted much attention in recent times \cite{UCO1,UCO2,UCO3}.
-Accordingly, various aspects of strong lensing by horizonless objects such as wormholes, naked singularities, gravastars, etc. have been investigated in detail \cite{WL4,WL5,WL6,WL7,WL11,WL12,WL13,WL15,WL19,WL22,WL23,NS2,NS3,NS4,NS5,gravastar}.
-In addition, another line of study appeared in Refs. (\cite{Patil,Shaikh19}) where strong lensing features due to the presence of anti-photon sphere (stable light rings) were analyzed, and a new analytic formulation of logarithmic divergence of bending angle due to anti-photon sphere were derived.
-Moreover, a novel case of strong lensing by null naked singularity has been analyzed in Ref. (\cite{Paul}) where analytic expression of non-logarithmic divergence of light bending has been computed, despite the fact that it does not contain any photon or anti-photon sphere (see Ref. (\cite{Tsu20}) also, for another case of non-logarithmic divergence).
+Therefore, horizonless compact objects have also attracted much attention in recent times \cite{UCO1,UCO2,UCO3,Vagnozzi}.
+Accordingly, various aspects of strong lensing by horizonless objects such as wormholes, naked singularities, gravastars, etc. have been studied in the literature \cite{WL4,WL5,WL6,WL7,WL11,WL12,WL13,WL15,WL19,WL22,WL23,NS2,NS3,NS4,NS5,gravastar,Cunha17,Cunha18,Hod18}.
+Another line of study has appeared in Refs. \cite{Patil,Shaikh19} where strong lensing features due to the presence of anti-photon sphere (stable light rings) have been analyzed, and a new analytic formulation of logarithmic divergence of bending angle due to anti-photon sphere has been derived.
+Moreover, a recent work in Ref. \cite{Paul} has uncovered an intriguing example of strong lensing without having a photon or anti-photon sphere by a null naked singularity.
+Interestingly, it turns out that the corresponding divergence of bending angle is non-logarithmic in nature (see Ref. \cite{Tsu20} also, for another case of non-logarithmic divergence).
 A general overview of these studies is that, while strong lensing features of black holes and horizonless objects may sometimes become similar, they usually exhibit dramatically different characteristics.